WHY THE pH OF YOUR FACE WASH IS SO IMPORTANT

 Now that we’ve explained WHY the pH of your cleanser matters, you’re probably wondering how you find out what the pH of your cleanser actually is.
 Well, short of testing your cleanser yourself (which is totally possible, by the way!) you could use some of our tried and tested pH balanced cleansers.

-This perfectly balanced pH cleanser works beautifully on highly sensitive, extremely dry and damaged skin.
+This perfectly balanced pH cleanser works beautifully on sensitive, extremely dry and damaged skin.
 It is gentle when applied and never strips your skin of its natural oils.
 While it won’t work to take your makeup off, it is great to use in the morning.
-The milky texture of the formula leaves your face extra soft and smooth, with a plumped up sensation.
+The milky texture of the formula leaves your face extra soft and smooth after cleansing.

 This gentle face wash is beloved by Asian beauty bloggers all around the world.
 Not only is it perfectly pH balanced, the 2-in-formula makes it extremely convenient to use, eliminating the need for a second cleanser to properly get rid of dirt and makeup.
-Instead, the COSRX Low pH Good Morning Gel Cleanser can be used as a single-step face wash to completely remove sunscreen, makeup, dirt, and oil.
 Amen for good beauty products that don’t take ages to use!

 pH CLEANSERS AND ACIDS